Last updated on September 12th, 2020 at 07:08 pm

 Displaying your logs might be a bit of a trick, but fashioning a crate out of used materials can be an easy way to solve this problem.
 Also, make sure you don’t bring any fall creatures along when you’re hauling in wood.

 Fall is perhaps the best time to be creative with your home décor.
 There’s much more to the season than pumpkins and Halloween, so put your creative hats on and start adding in those shades of rust, sunset, and spiced latte.
-On the other hand, if you’re not a huge fan of the palette, you can always just go cozy, and stick to your usual choices, with a bit more fluff and wool added in the mix.
+On the other hand, if you’re not a huge fan of the palette, you can always just go cozy, and stick to your usual choices, with a bit more fluff and wool added to the mix.

 Don’t miss a thing!
 Subscribe to MomsWhoSave’s blog posts below!
 Then be sure to confirm your subscription when you get the confirmation email.